 No need to worry you still have a few more fixes to try if the problem doesn’t resolve after reinstalling PUBG.

 4. Add more ram to your PC – PUBG Buildings Not Loading Fix

 The RAM (Random Access Memory) is a volatile memory that stores data on a short-term basis.
 RAM can enhance game performance by increasing frame rates (FPS).
 You should upgrade your ram if you have less than 8 GB.
 You need at least 8GB or more ram to run PUBG PC on your computer.

-If you want to know how much RAM your computer has available, right-click the “This PC” icon on desktop and select properties.
+If you want to know how much RAM your computer has available, right-click the “This PC” icon on the desktop and select properties.
 This window appears after you click on properties.
 Here you can see how much RAM your computer has:

 5. Tweak and modify the distance in-game file

-Also, a way to fix this glitch is to edit and tweak the distance setting in GameUserSettings.ini file.
+Also, a way to fix this glitch is to edit and tweak the distance setting in the GameUserSettings.ini file.
 You need to take the following steps to fix this glitch:

 - Open “This PC” and follow this path: